saintdle/Terraform/Deploy-FAH/README.md

 #  Description
 Terraform files for deploying VMware Folding@Home appliance to your vSphere environment.
+Currently configured for deployment to a network with DHCP.

 #  Usage
 Edit the variables.tf file
 Edit the main.tf file in the fah_appliance module folder, set your F@H username and passkey.
 Change CPU and Memory as needed.

 #  Tested
-Tested with VMware Cloud on AWS and Terraform 0.12.18
+Tested with VMware Cloud on AWS and Terraform 0.12.18, vSphere provider 1.21

 #  Known issues
 Memory does not set correctly, sticks to 1GB as per OVA appliance